-Every effort will be made to educate pupils with SEND alongside their peers in a mainstream classroom setting.
-Where this is not possible, the SENCO will consult with the child's parents for other flexible arrangements to be made.
+Every effort will be made to educate pupils with SEND alongside their peers in a mainstream

 Regular training and learning opportunities for staff on the subject of SEND and SEND teaching are provided both in school and across (also funded by) the Southern Area Collaborative.
 Staff members are kept up to date with teaching methods which will aid the progress of all pupils including those with SEND.